DMIT1530-Web-Design-Fundamentals-II/dmit1530-web-design-fundamentals-ii-2023-2024-spring-term-1233-oe01-1530-lab-2-1530-lab-02-start/1530-lab-02-start/README.md

 Clone a copy of this repository to your device so that you can develop it locally.
 When you finish, make sure to push your latest commit to GitHub Classroom.

 For this Lab, you will create a website for a fictitious Geltao shop in southern Queensland, Australia.
-It will be an in-class Code-A-Long where you are expected to put in the final touches.

 ---